Christmas with the Joker

 "Christmas with the Joker" is the second episode of Batman: The Animated Series.
 It originally aired on the Fox network in the United States on November 13, 1992.
 It was written by Eddie Gorodetsky and directed by Kent Butterworth.

 The episode marks the series' first appearance of The Joker, as well as the first time the character would be voiced by Mark Hamill; he would go on to voice the character for many years in various animation works and video games.
+It would also mark Dick Grayson/Robin's first appearance in the series as well.